A legend in the skateboarding community in the Illawarra, Steve Ellis, is in need of help to get a new car.

 “He’s definitely a man of strength and resilience,” he said.
 “Seeing him do something, like airs on a skateboard, and me just looking at that like I can’t even do that because I had all this fear … is really inspiring.”

-A gofundme has been organised as well as a hip-hop night at a Wollongong venue with the proceeds going towards the fundraiser.
+Supporters have organised a gofundme as well as a hip-hop night at a Wollongong venue with the proceeds going towards the fundraiser.

 When Steve receives his new car, he wants nothing more than to get in the car with his kids and drive as far and wide as he wants.